 Together with my work colleagues, we decided that flying from Los Angeles to Las Vegas was boring, so opted for a scenic route with a car.
 We had a couple of stops on the way, one of them being a not-so-scary Ghost Town called Calico.

 But the real adventure started when my boyfriend joined me after a week of the conference, and we embarked on our journey.
 For obvious reasons, we started in Las Vegas – a big amusement for adults, where quite quickly we discovered how fast we could get rid of the cash 😅

-After Vegas, we swung by Hoover Dam, only to drive further through Valley of Fire, which fully lived up to its name.
+After Vegas, we swung by Hoover Dam, only to drive further through Lake Mead National Recreation Area to Valley of Fire, which fully lived up to its name.
 The second we stepped out of our protective air-conditioned bubble, we were burned to a crisp.

 The new day brought us to the new national park – Bryce Canyon National Park – which yet again took our breaths away, literally and figuratively speaking.
 Located at ~2335 meters above sea level, it took us some adjusting to hiking in the area due to elevation, right before the stunning views made us breathless again.

 Racing with the sudden storms and flash floods in the area, we visited Horseshoe Bend and hiked through Antelope Canyon before heading toward the Grand Canyon.
 They say a picture is worth a thousand words, but in this case, no photo or sentence can faithfully replicate the scale of the size of this canyon; it was humongous and tremendously ravishing.

 No trip in the area would be complete without driving at least some part through Historic Route 66.
 And hence, we decided to visit a couple of cities along that famous route and check out what the buzz is all about.